-As you might have noticed we don’t use an average rating formula (so avg=positive ratings / total ratings) when calculating chat & ticket satisfaction for each agent.
+As you might have noticed we don’t use a simple average rating formula (so avg=positive ratings / total ratings) to rank agents in the chat and ticket satisfaction reports.

-Instead, we use Wilson score (it’s okay if you don’t know what it means), which lets us calculate the probability of getting a positive rating, taking into account both the number of positive and negative ratings in relation to all ratings.
+Instead, we use Wilson score, which lets us calculate the probability of getting a positive rating, taking into account both the number of positive and negative ratings in relation to all ratings.

 Why we use Wilson score